MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 customParameters|Object|A map of up to custom parameters to apply to the keyword's final URL.
 For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the custom parameter's name and value is the parameter's value.
-The name may contain a maximum of 60 bytes and the value may contain a maximum of 200 bytes.
+The name may contain a maximum of 16 8-byte characters and the value may contain a maximum of 200 8-byte characters.

 ### Returns
 |Type|Description|